Adolis García Player Props: Rangers vs. Tigers

-Adolis Garcia, with a slugging percentage of .316 in his past 10 games -- including one home run -- will be in action for the Texas Rangers against the Detroit Tigers, with Alex Faedo on the hill, May 30 at 6:40 PM ET.
+Adolis Garcia -- with a slugging percentage of .300 in his past 10 games, including no homers) -- will be in action for the Texas Rangers versus the Detroit Tigers, with Joey Wentz on the hill, on May 31 at 1:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Tigers.
+In his most recent appearance, he racked up four hits (going 4-for-5) against the Tigers.

 Adolis García Game Info & Props vs. the Tigers